 Ghost crabs emit a unique bubbling sound when they strike with their claws on the ground and rub their legs.
 Their scientific name, Ocypode means «fast feet», since they often move at a speed of up to 10 miles per hour.

 When the ghost crabs breathe oxygen, they need to keep their gills wet, so it is common to see them ingesting seawater or absorbing moisture from wet sand.
 As for their diet, it consists mainly of sea turtle hatchlings, turtle eggs, clams, insects and other crabs.

 Now…. let´s watch them

-The ghost crabs, like most crabs, depend on the sea to perpetuate their species.
-During mating, the male ghost crab deposits its «genetic material» on the female, holding its claws tightly.
+Ghost crabs, like most crabs, depend on the sea to perpetuate their species.
+During mating, the male ghost crab deposits its «genetic material» into the female, holding its claws tightly.
 After a quick and unpleasant encounter with the male, the female is released and fled to her burrow, maturing her eggs in her body and depositing them shortly after in the sea, which will later return in the form of larvae and live buried in the sand until they reach their adulthood.

 An interesting feature of these crabs relies on their huge appetite, which makes them very territorial and not very tolerant with other crabs.
 From time to time they must dispute their food among themselves, which makes them fight and use their powerful pincers.
 There are rarely deadly duels, but it is very common for them to lose a leg or a pincer during the fight.